 The wider PwC in the Community programme in the UK has been running for over two decades and aims to promote the social inclusion of those in the communities where we have an office presence.

-Each year the Pantomime supports a different charity that is selected by our PwC Pantomime Community.
+Each year the Pantomime supports a different charity – this year it is Mental Health UK which is a PwC Foundation charity.

 Our aim is to bring joy to children, particularly to those from inner-city schools and charities, by giving them the chance to see a theatrical production at a professional theatre, and we aspire to spark in them a life-long love of the performing arts.

-During the 2020 run of Treasure Island, PwC gave away around 8,000 tickets to disadvantaged children from inner city schools and charities, in addition to providing free transportation to the show and a goody bag, courtesy of our generous sponsors.
-Special performances were signed for hearing impaired children and described for visually impaired children, and the latter were also given a chance to interact with props, musical instruments and costumes before the show as part of our annual "touch tour".
+During the 2025 run of The Little Mermaid, PwC gave away around 8,000 tickets to disadvantaged children from inner city schools and charities, in addition to providing free transport to the show and a goody bag.
+Special performances were signed for hearing impaired children and described for visually impaired children.

 As well as meeting some of the firm's corporate sustainability objectives, the PwC Pantomime also provides PwC employees with a means of developing skills they can apply on the job, such as teamwork, leadership, communication, planning and time management.
-It’s a great example of the firm doing the right thing for our clients, our people and our communities.
+It is a great example of the firm doing the right thing for our people, our communities and our clients.